-SU.
-BJECT PROPOSED RULE CURRENT RULE COMMENTS SU BJECT PROPOSED RULE claim may include any counterclaims against the claimant, cross claims against other respondents, or third party claims, specifying all relevant facts and remedies requested, as well as any additional documents supporting such claim.
-When serving a third party claim, the respondent must provide each new respondent with copies of all documents previously served by any party, or sent to the parties by the Director. (c) At the same time that the answer to the statement of claim is served on the other parties, the respondent must file copies of the Uniform Submission Agreement, the answer to the statement of claim, and any additional documents, with the Director, with enough copies for the Director and each arbitrator.
-CURRENT RULE and may set forth any related Counterclaim the Respondent(s) may have against the Claimant, any Cross-Claim the Respondent(s) may have against any other named Respondent(s), and any Third-Party Claim against any other party or person based upon any existing dispute, claim, or controversy subject to arbitration under this Code.
-[Rule] 10314 Initiation of Proceedings (b) Answer - Defenses, Counterclaims, and/or Cross- Claims (3) Respondent(s) shall serve COMMENTS documents, with the Director, with enough copies for the Director and Claims
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS SUBJECT claim may include any counterclaims against the claimant, cross claims against other respondents, or third party claims, specifying all relevant facts and remedies requested, as well as any additional documents supporting such claim.
+When serving a third party claim, the respondent and may set forth any related Counterclaim the Respondent(s) may have against the Claimant, any Cross-Claim the Respondent(s) may have against any other named Respondent(s), and any Third-Party Claim against any COMMENTS must provide each new respondent with copies of all documents previously served by any party, or sent to the parties by the Director. (c) At the same time that the answer to the statement of claim is served on the other parties, the respondent must file copies of the Uniform Submission Agreement, the answer to the statement of claim, and any additional documents, with the Director, with other party or person based upon any existing dispute, claim, or controversy subject to arbitration under this Code.
+10314 Initiation of Proceedings (b) Answer - Defenses, Counterclaims, and/or Cross- documents, with the Director, with enough copies for the Director and each arbitrator.(d) If the answer to the statement of claim contains any counterclaims, cross claims or third party claims, the respondent must pay all required filing fees.
+Claims (3) Respondent(s) shall serve each party with a copy of any Third-Party Claim.
+The Third- Party Claim shall also be filed with the Director of Arbitration with sufficient additional copies for the arbitrator(s) along with any deposit required under the schedule of fees.